Samsung Galaxy S22 Ultra vs OnePlus Open

 Frequently Asked Questions

-Samsung Galaxy S22 Ultra excels if you value integrated s pen with ultra-low latency (2.8ms).
-OnePlus Open is better if you prioritize widely considered the best foldable hardware design (virtually no crease).
-Pick based on your budget and daily use.
+Samsung Galaxy S22 Ultra is the better choice if you prioritize integrated s pen with ultra-low latency (2.8ms).
+OnePlus Open wins if you value widely considered the best foldable hardware design (virtually no crease).
+Both are rated highly (4.7★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure